-The Nature, Timing and Extent of Procedures (Ref: Para.
-48(L)-49(R))
+The Nature, Timing and Extent of Procedures (Ref: Para.48(L)-49(R))

-A108.
+- A108.
 The assurance practitioner chooses a combination of procedures to obtain reasonable assurance or limited assurance, as appropriate.
 The procedures listed below may be used, for example, for planning or performing the engagement, depending on the context in which they are applied by the assurance practitioner:

 - Inspection;

-- Observation:
+- Observation;

-- Confirmation:
+- Confirmation;

 - Re-calculation;

 - Re-performance;

 - Analytical procedures; and

-- Inquiry Enquiry.
+- Enquiry.

 - A109.
 Factors that may affect the assurance practitioner's selection of procedures include the nature of the underlying subject matter; the level of assurance to be obtained; and the information needs of the intended users and the engaging party, including relevant time and cost constraints.

+- A110.
+In some cases, a subject matter-specific ASAE may include requirements that affect the nature, timing and extent of procedures.
+For example, a subject matter-specific ASAE may describe the nature or extent of particular procedures to be performed or the level of assurance expected to be obtained in a particular type of engagement.
+Even in such cases, determining the exact nature, timing and extent of procedures is a matter of professional judgement and will vary from one engagement to the next.

 - A111.
 In some engagements, the assurance practitioner may not identify any areas where a material misstatement of the subject matter information is likely to arise.
-Irrespective of whether any such areas have been identified, the assurance practitioner designs and performs procedures to obtain a meaningful level of assurance.
+Irrespective of whether any

+- such areas have been identified, the assurance practitioner designs and performs procedures to obtain a meaningful level of assurance. - A112.
-- A112.
 An assurance engagement is an iterative process, and information may come to the assurance practitioner's attention that differs significantly from that on which the determination of planned procedures was based.
 As the assurance practitioner performs planned procedures, the evidence obtained may cause the assurance practitioner to perform additional procedures.
 Such procedures may include asking the measurer or evaluator to examine the matter identified by the assurance practitioner, and to make adjustments to the subject matter information if appropriate.